When Will the House Vote on the Shutdown? Updates Amid Government Pause

-The 2025 government shutdown has gradually spread panic across the United States as it continues to drag on.
-Since October 1, certain services have been impacted while Republican and Democratic lawmakers struggle to compromise on a funding bill.
+The 2025 government shutdown gradually spread panic across the United States as it dragged on for more than 40 days.
+From October 1 through mid-November, certain services were impacted while Republican and Democratic lawmakers struggled to compromise on a funding bill.
 Now that flights have been reduced ahead of the holiday season, travelers have expressed concern, and others have wondered whether their SNAP benefits and healthcare are at risk.
-At long last, however, a group of eight Democrats sided with Republicans on a new proposal that would effectively end the shutdown — provided the House of Representatives approves the bill.
+At long last, however, a group of eight Senators sided with Republicans on a new proposal that would effectively end the shutdown — provided the House of Representatives approves the bill.

 Among those eight Democrats who voted to approve new legislation on November 9 was Senator Tim Kaine, who spoke to reporters that night from Capitol Hill.